 Merkle tree is complex to construct and maintain.
 There are many issues in the Merkle tree, for instance, the insertion of a new node.
 Also, it takes extra space complexity.
 Therefore, we analyze the complexities with respect to the number of blocks.
-Let $\mathcal{L}$ be the number of blocks.
+Let $\mathcal L$ be the number of blocks.
 These blocks are hashed using the SHA2 hash function, and these hash values are used to build the Merkle tree.
-Therefore, there are $\mathcal{L}$ leaf nodes in the tree.
-Theorem 1 shows that an m-ary Merkle tree has $\mathcal{I} = \frac{(\mathcal{L}-1)}{(m-1)}$ internal nodes.
-It shows that there is an overhead of $\mathcal{I}$ hash functions.
-The cryptographic hash functions.
-Its cryptographic hash functions.
+Therefore, there are $\mathcal L$ leaf nodes in the tree.
+Theorem 1 shows that an m-ary Merkle tree has $\mathcal I = \frac{(\mathcal L-1)}{(m-1)}$ internal nodes.
+It shows that there is an overhead of $\mathcal I$ hash functions.
+The cryptographic hash functions are slower than the non-cryptographic hash functions.
 Its cryptographic hash functions impact the Merkle tree's performance, for instance, SHA2.